pixelastic/norska/modules/docs/src/pug-methods.md

 `norska` adds this missing piece of functionality.
 Just `include('path/to/file.svg')` whenever you need to include another file.

-Any path starting with a `/` is considered relative to the `./src` root, otherwise it's handled as relative to the file doing the `include`.
+Paths are considered relative to the `./src` root.

 Also note that you can recursively include `.pug` files, and they will be correctly compiled and transformed to HTML.